 - Drizzle ice cold water over the mixture in 1 Tablespoon amounts and mix with a wooden spoon until it starts to form a dough.
 It usually takes about 2-3 Tbsp, but you may need to add up to 5 Tbsp (amounts as original recipe is written // adjust if altering batch size).
 It should be moist enough to form into a ball, but not too sticky to handle.
 Add more flour if it gets too wet.

 - Turn onto a floured surface, gently shape into a disc, and then use a floured rolling pin to roll into a large rectangle.
 I find it helpful to place a sheet of plastic wrap over the dough while rolling to reduce cracking.

-- Place about 1 Tbsp of the fruit filling onto 8 of the squares, leaving a 1/4 inch border to seal the edges.
+- Place about 1 Tbsp of the fruit filling onto half of the squares, leaving a 1/4 inch border to seal the edges.
 Then use your finger to run water around the edges so the two squares stick together.
 Top the squares with their matching halves and then seal lightly with a fork.

 - Poke a few holes in the top of each pop tart, brush with a bit of melted vegan butter, sprinkle with raw sugar (optional), and bake for 20-25 minutes or until golden brown.

 - Let cool and then top with glaze if desired.
 To prepare glaze, simply whisk together melted vegan butter, powdered sugar and add juice 1 teaspoon at a time until desired consistency is reached.
 The glaze is not necessary, but recommended for sweeter pop tarts.